 The FACTS Family Portal allows parents to view the student's grades, upcoming assignments, attendance, and billing information.
 The BCS website also allows parents to view information about the life of the school, pictures, school news, and calendar information.
-The website includes an interactive calendar of events to which we encourage all parents to subscribe, as well as, other important information.
+The website includes valuable information, including an interactive calendar of events that we encourage all parents to subscribe.

-Progress reports will be sent home via email for all students in grades 2-12 at the midpoint of each grading period.
+Progress reports will be sent home via email for all students in grades K-12 at the midpoint of each grading period.

 Items that need to be delivered to students during the school day need to be brought to the school office.
-If you need to send a message to your child during school hours, please call the office and a message will be delivered.
+If you need to send a message to your child during school hours, please call the office, and a message will be delivered.
 Except for emergencies, we do not call students to the phone.
-A message may be given to a student to call a parent during a convenient break (e.g. lunch).
+A message may be given to a student to call a parent during a convenient break (e.g., lunch).
 Parents are not to call or text students on their personal cell phones during the school day.